brightcove/player-loader/README.md

 > **NOTE:** Only supported for Brightcove Player versions 6.18.0 and newer.

 A Video Cloud Catalog sequence to perform.
-See [the Catalog `getSequence` method documentation][bc-sequence] for more.
+See [the Catalog `getLazySequence` method documentation][bc-sequence] for more.

 If a non-string value is given that is not serializable as JSON, this parameter will be ignored.